Why Are My Nails Soft And Bendy?

 - Creating art like pottery, painting, or metalsmithing

-We are talking about participating in these activities excessively – 4-8 hours per day or more.
+We are referring to participating in these activities excessively, such as 4–8 hours per day or more.

 If you feel like you’ve been spending this much time with your hands in water or chemicals (or both), this is most likely the cause of your weak and thin nails.